Jonathan Van-Tam: Awards and honours

 Van-Tam was appointed Member of the Order of the British Empire (MBE) in the 1998 New Year Honours as an acting major in the Lincolnshire Army Cadet Force.
 It was awarded in recognition of his work in designing a medical kit to meet the special requirements of large groups of teenagers on camping expeditions.
 This sprang from his work with the Lincolnshire Army Cadets since 1988.
 His ideas were accepted by the Ministry of Defence.

 His other qualifications include Fellowships of the Faculty of Public Health (FFPH), the Royal College of Pathologists (FRCPath) and the Faculty of Pharmaceutical Medicine Hon (FFPM).
 He is also a Fellow of the Royal Society of Public Health (FRSPH), of the Royal Society of Biology (FRSB) and the Academy of Medical Sciences (FMedSci).
 He delivered the Royal Institution Christmas Lectures in 2021.
 In 2021, the Royal College of Physicians invited Van-Tam to hold the Harveian Oration, the most prestigious lecture of the learned society.

 On 1 December 2021 he was announced as one of the Boston Heroes along with 9 other residents of Boston out of 240 put forward by the people of his home town.
 In March 2022 he was awarded the Freedom of the Borough of Boston in appreciation for his work on the COVID-19 pandemic.

 Van-Tam was knighted in the 2022 New Year Honours for services to public health.
 He was unable to attend his scheduled investiture ceremony at Windsor Castle on 17 May 2022 due to self-isolating, having contracted COVID-19.
 He was invested by the Duke of Cambridge at Buckingham Palace on 7 July 2022.

+In 2023, he was awarded the David Attenborough Award by The Royal Society for his 'outstanding public engagement with science' through communicating COVID-19.

 Army Cadet Force (ACF)

 In October 2022, Van-Tam was promoted to Honorary Colonel for Medical Support, in the Army Cadet Force (ACF).
 Van-Tam has many years of experience working with the ACF.

+He was appointed Honorary Colonel Lincolnshire Army Cadet Force on 1 December 2024.

 Personal life

-Van-Tam's grandfather was Nguyễn Văn Tâm, nicknamed the Tiger of Cai Lậy, the Prime Minister of the State of Vietnam.
-His uncle, Nguyễn Văn Hinh, was chief of staff of the Vietnamese National Army and the first Vietnamese officer in the French Armed Forces to be promoted to the rank of general.

 Van-Tam is a supporter and season ticket holder at Boston United F.C.
+He has three children.